 This page summarizes the timelines, procedures, and paperwork required to request an extension of the time allowed to complete your program of studies.

-The U.S. Department of Homeland Security and the University expect you to complete your current program by the completion of studies date in Item #5 on your most recent Form I-20.
-If this is not possible for you, you must consult the International Student & Scholar Center (ISSC) at least 30 days before the completion date.
+The U.S. Department of Homeland Security and the University expect you to complete your current program by the Program Start/End Date in the Program of Study section on your most recent Form I-20.
+If completing by this date is not possible for you, you must consult the International Student & Scholar Center (ISSC) at least 30 days before the completion date.
 We may be able to help you extend your program.